Darshanjain0724/campus-event-reporting-system/README_Myobervation.md

 2. Student Registration.
 3. attendence Tracking.
 4. Feedback Collection.
 5. Also making sure that the UI is very simple and can be easily navigated.

+## Prototyping

+Using FastAPI with SQLite, we implemented the prototype.

+## Reporting and Output

+SQL queries were written for event popularity, participation, feedback scores and tested on sample data.
+Screenshots of the outputs were captured for submission.

 ## Whether I follow and Deviate from AI Suggestions:
 •	I really love how ChatGPT comes up with a well-executable plan, and the assumptions were all the necessary things which we should keep in mind while creating a project of this sort.